officelifehq/officelife/docs/introduction.md

 Kakene makes the distinction between users and employees.

 A user is someone who creates an account on the Kakene platform.
-An employee is an entity who is part of a company on Kakene.
+An employee is an entity who is part of a company on officelife.
 A user can be an employee in one or more companies, but an employee can only be linked to a single user.
 A user account is necessary for each employee to interact with the software and change data.
 HoIver you don't need to give accounts to employees if you don't want to.

 Once a user has an account on Kakene, he can decide to either create a company, or join an existing company.